-CPA's: Director, Case Support Supervisor and Case Support Worker (CSW) to meet Staffing Standards.
+- CPA's: Director, Case Support Supervisor and Case Support Worker (CSW) to meet Staffing Standards. - 13.11 Providers must ensure that no staff employed by the facility has an unsatisfactory determination related to his or her criminal record.

-- 13.11 Providers must ensure that no staff employed by the facility has an unsatisfactory determination related to his or her criminal record. - 13.12 All provider staff must meet the minimum educational and experiential requirements based upon their position as outlined in the Staffing section of the RBWO Minimum Standards. - 13.13 Staffing ratios must meet the minimum standards as outlined in the Staffing Section of the RBWO Minimum Standards. - 13.14 Providers must designate a staff member to coordinate training. - 13.15 An individual staff development plan must be developed for each service staff member and kept on file. - 13.16 Case support workers and supervisors, direct care staff and human services professionals must be supported by regular, ongoing supervision. - 13.17 Directors must be supported by regular ongoing supervision or consultation. - 13.18 Providers must maintain appropriate, clear, relevant, concise, timely and up-to-date records, including electronic and/or hard copy case records.
+13.12 All provider staff must meet the minimum educational and experiential requirements based upon their position as outlined in the Staffing section of the RBWO Minimum Standards.

+- 13.13 Staffing ratios must meet the minimum standards as outlined in the Staffing Section of the RBWO Minimum Standards. - 13.14 Providers must designate a staff member to coordinate training. - 13.15 An individual staff development plan must be developed for each service staff member and kept on file. - 13.16 Case support workers and supervisors, direct care staff and human services professionals must be supported by regular, ongoing supervision. - 13.17 Directors must be supported by regular ongoing supervision or consultation. - 13.18 Providers must maintain appropriate, clear, relevant, concise, timely and up-to-date records, including electronic and/or hard copy case records.
 Documentation relevant to children and young people is dated, signed and makes reference to the time of occurrence and is legible.
 Providers must review the quality of documentation on a regular basis and continuously improve methods.
-Records must be fully maintained at all times. - 13.19 Services must comply with relevant regulations for the protection of the confidentiality and must keep all documentation in a secure environment. - 13.20 Providers must comply with all applicable rules and regulations of the Office of Residential Child care (ORCC). - 13.21 Providers must ensure that DFCS has access to children in its custody 24 hours a day, 7 days a week, regardless of placement in CPA foster homes or CCIs. - 13.22 Providers will submit Monthly Summary Reports on each child to DFCS Case Manager by the 10th day of the following month.
-Providers must maintain proof of submission in the child's case record.

-- 13.23 CCI and CPA staff with direct child care or case support responsibilities including direct care staff, human services professionals and case support workers and supervisors must participate in a minimum of twenty-four (24) clock hours of annual training in issues related to the employee's job assignment and to the types of services provided by the agency.
-The training requirement applies to part-time or contract employees who work at least 20 hours per week. - 13.24 OPM must be informed in writing if providers offer placements through other agencies (such as DJJ) or via private placements for children/youth who may have greater needs than the DFCS program designations for which the provider is approved for DFCS placements.
-Notification to OPM may result in a special site review or request for additional information.
-Providers should also make this information available to county staff seeking placements to assist in making informed placement decisions.
-Independent Living and Transitional Living Programs
+Records must be fully maintained at all times. - 13.19 Services must comply with relevant regulations for the protection of the confidentiality and must keep all documentation in a secure environment. - 13.20 Providers must comply with all applicable rules and regulations of Residential Child care (RCC). - 13.21 Providers must ensure that DFCS has access to children in its custody 24 hours a day, 7 days a week, regardless of placement in CPA foster homes or CCIs. - 13.22 Providers will submit Monthly Summary Reports on each child to DFCS Case Manager by the 10th day of the following month.
+Providers must maintain proof of submission in the child's case record. - 13.23 CCI and CPA staff with direct child care or case support responsibilities including direct care staff, human services professionals and case support workers and supervisors must participate in a minimum of twenty-four (24) clock hours of annual training in issues related to the employee's job assignment and to the types of services provided by the agency.
+The training requirement applies to part-time or contract employees who work at least 20 hours per week.
+Participation in training a on confidentiality and Mandated Reporting is required for all staff annually.
+ESI, First Aid and CPR do not count toward the annual training requirement. - 13.24 OPM must be informed in writing if providers offer placements through other agencies (such as DJJ) or via private placements for children/youth who may have greater needs than the DFCS program designations for which the provider is approved for DFCS